8thlight/thumbtrack-analytics/README.md

-How was Thumbtrack used during RailsConf 2019?
+How was Thumbtrack used during RailsConf?
 ================
 Pierce Edmiston